 - The Northeastern University Monthly Payment Plan, administered by Flywire

 No matter which option or combination of options you and your family choose, you should strive to reduce the overall cost of your education by:

 - Paying as much as you can out of your current income and savings as the bill becomes due, or by using the monthly payment plan.

-- Using student loans that have been awarded through the financial aid process (e.g., the Federal Nursing, Health Professions, and Stafford subsidized and unsubsidized loans) before considering other types of loans.
+- Using student loans that have been awarded through the financial aid process (e.g., the Federal Nursing, Health Professions, and Federal Direct Subsidized and Unsubsidized Loans) before considering other types of loans.

 - Minimizing borrowing whenever possible.
 The less interest you pay on the money you borrow, the lower your total cost will be.